attila-petho/DuckPropagation/README.md

 Reward shaping is essential in RL, since this is the basis for the agent's learning.
 Without a good reward function the agent will maximize its score, but won't learn the intended behaviour.
 The goal of the robot should be to move forward in the right lane as fast as possible.
 To encourage this behaviour we used a reward fuction<sup>1</sup> that considers both the orientation and the velocity of the Duckiebot.
 The orientation reward is based on the lateral position of the robot, so it should always face towards the center of the right lane, while the velocity reward is given based on the fastest moving wheel to encourage high velocity in both straight and curved sections.

 ## Training
 For the training we used the *Stable Baselines 3* library, which contains several implementations of state-of-the-art RL algorithms.
-We used **A2C** and **PPO** agents with mostly default settings and 0.0005 learning rate for 1 million steps on the _'straight_road'_ and _'zigzag_dists'_ maps.
+We used **A2C** and **PPO** agents with mostly default settings and 0.0005 learning rate for 1 million steps on the _'zigzag_dists'_ maps.
 The algorithm hyperparameters that were used for the first trainings are shown in the table below.
 The trained models and the tensorboard logs of the first trainings can be found in the corresponding folders.
 The next step will be to optimize the agents' hyperparameters using an optimization library.

 |Hyperparameter | A2C, PPO  |
 | ------------- |:---------:|